 Estimating services can be more difficult than estimating physical products.
 Keeping a good record of previous work helps you to understand what similar jobs may have cost.
-Tradify stores your quotes, jobs, bills and invoices in one cloud-based app so you’ll always have access to this information, wherever you are.
+Tradify stores your quotes, estimates, jobs, bills and invoices in one cloud-based app so you’ll always have access to this information, wherever you are.

 Beyond estimating work, a quote is often the first impression a customer gets of your work.
 More than a logo, an advertisement, or an enquiry, your customer gets a preview of your business processes and how you approach work.

 Outside of the financial aspects of your business, a quote shows how methodical (or not!) you may be, your presentation skills, and your level of service.
 It’s crucial your quote reflects how good you are on the tools.
 A great quote wins you great clients.